-- 25.1 ILP Life Coaches must participate in a basic certification provided by the GA RYSE/IL Program Director.
+- 25.1 ILP Life Coaches must participate in a basic certification provided by the GA RYSE/IL Program Director within six (6) months of hire.
 ILP Life Coaches must participate in a basic certification training provided by the state IL Program Manager.
-Training covers independent living policies, ACLSA and other requirements of the program. - 25.2 ILP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
-This requirement may also be met by meeting individually with the regional ILS (or DFCS Case Manager) to staff the youth. - 25.3 Life Coaches must have a written plan for each youth and have at least weekly face-to-face sessions.
-The Life Coach plan may be a separate document or incorporated into the ILP ISP. - 25.4 At a minimum, Life Coaches should document at least two efforts weekly that record the youth's engagement in independent living skills development. - 25.5 Provider will assign a Life Coach to each youth in the program.
-The ratio of Life Coaches to youth is no more than 1:15.
+Training covers independent living policies, CLSA and other requirements of the program. - 25.2 ILP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
+This requirement may also be met by meeting individually with the regional ILS (or DFCS Case Manager) to staff the youth.

+25. 3 ILP Life coaches must obtain training in soft and hard independent living skills, daily living, self-care skills, and parenting.